TommySharpNZ/Sensor-Bar-Card/README.md

 ### Peak Marker

-When `show_peak: true`, a subtle chevron and vertical line marks the highest value seen since the page loaded.
-Useful for spotting brief spikes you might otherwise miss.
+When `show_peak: true`, a subtle chevron (▼) and vertical line marks the highest value seen since the page loaded.
+Use `peak_color` to choose a colour — defaults to grey.

 ![Peak marker](images/example-peak.png)